 CockroachDB then creates an execution plan for the SQL statement and proceeds to optimize that plan.

-SQL is a non-procedural language: You define the data you want, not how to get it.
+SQL is a declarative language: You define the data you want, not how to get it.
 Although the non-procedural nature of SQL results in improvements in programmer productivity, the database server must support a set of sophisticated algorithms to determine the optimal method of executing the SQL.
 These algorithms are collectively referred to as the optimizer.

 For almost all SQL statements, there will be more than one way for CockroachDB to retrieve the rows required.
 For instance, given a SQL with JOIN and WHERE clauses, there may be multiple join orders and multiple access paths (table scans, index lookups, etc.) available to retrieve data.
 It's the goal of the optimizer to determine the best access path.
 CockroachDB's SQL optimizer has some unique features relating to its distributed architecture, but broadly speaking, the Cost-based optimizer is similar to that found in other SQL databases such as Oracle or PostgreSQL.